carvel-dev/secretgen-controller/docs/secret-export.md

 As of v0.5.0+, SecretExport and SecretImport (prev known as SecretRequest) moved to `secretgen.carvel.dev` API group.

 Access to Secret is commonly scoped to its containing namespace (e.g. Pod can only reference Secrets within the same namespace).
-This constraint is important for maintaing "namespace" boundary.
+This constraint is important for maintaining "namespace" boundary.

 In some cases an owner of a Secret may want to export it to other namespaces for consumption by other users/programs in the system.
 Currently there is no builtin way to do this in Kubernetes.